stefanlester/modularblockchain/README.md

 # Modular-Blockchain

-A blockchain built from scratch with go lang
+A modular production ready blockchain  built from scratch with go lang